binary-manu/binary-is-better/_drafts/pw_lifecycle.md

   their login shell;
 * _user ID's_, their _user ID (UID)_ and primary _group ID (GID)_;
 * _user full name_, often called a _comment_;
-* _account expiration date_, an specific date after which the account can no longer be used.
+* _account expiration date_, a specific date after which the account can no longer be used.
 As we will see, this information is independent from _password-aging data_, altough they are othen used together in security checks;
 * _supplementary group memberships_, the list of groups, in addition to the primary one identified by the _GID_, to which the user belongs;
-* _group passwords_: groups can have a password, which is used by some tools to allow gaining temporary membership if you are not a membner yet.
+* _group passwords_: groups can have passwords, which are used by some tools to allow gaining temporary membership if you are not a member yet.

 As can be guessed from the list, some bits of information are likely to be much more sensitive than others.
 For example, username and comment are likely public information, while the password must be protected from prying eyes.
-For these reason, modern systems use two different files to store them.
-Also, group information is handled separately to better cope with its one-to-many nature:
+For these reasons, modern systems use different files to store them.
+Also, group data is handled separately to better cope with their one-to-many nature:

 * `/etc/passwd` stores non-sensitive non-group information, such as usernames, UID's, comments and the like.
 While the file is only